5T33Z0/Clover-Crate/Quirks/README.md

 Users of Clover < r5126 can follow my [**Clover Upgrade Guide**](https://github.com/5T33Z0/Clover-Crate/tree/main/Update_Clover) to replace the outdated `AptioMemoryFixes` by `OpenRuntime.efi` and add necessary Quirks.

 ## Additional Quirks
+This section lists Quirks which are new or not documented or not available in Clover Configurator yet or otherwise noteworthy.

+### ForceOcWriteFlash
+Added in r5142 beta.
+It's another OpenCore Quirk integrated into Clover.
+Copy the key from the `Quirks` section of config-sample.plist to your config.plist since Clover Config.
+From the OpenCore Documentation:

+> Enables writing to flash memory for all OpenCore-managed NVRAM system variables.
+This value should be disabled on most types of firmware but is left configurable to account for firmware that may have issues with volatile variable storage overflows or similar.
+Boot issues across multiple OSes can be observed on e.g. Lenovo Thinkpad T430 and T530 without this quirk.
+Apple variables related to Secure Boot and hibernation are exempt from this for security reasons.
+Furthermore, some OpenCore variables are exempt for different reasons, such as the boot log due to an available user option, and the TSC frequency due to timing issues.
+When toggling this option, a NVRAM reset may be required to ensure full functionality.

 ### Provide Console Gop
 `ProvideConsoleGop` is another a OpenCore Quirk which has been implemented into Clover.
 Until r5128, it resided in the `Quirks` section as `ProvideConsoleGopEnable`.
 Since then it has been been relocated to the `GUI` section because it's related to the User Interface.
 To find out if you need it or not, check the OpenCore install Guide, specifically the `UEFI > Output` section. **Hint**: it's always enabled.